25thr/blinkd/README.md

 ## Upgrading to Ollo SDK

-If you outgrow the basic EAR-only detector, **[Ollo SDK](https://ollosdk.com/)** offers better performance and seamless migration from the OSS SDK, letting you scale to production with **minimal changes**.
+If you outgrow the basic EAR-only detector, **[Ollo SDK](https://ollosdk.com/)** offers better performance and seamless migration from the Blinkd SDK, letting you scale to production with **minimal changes**.